05remla/LLMConsole/README.md

 TEACHING:

 Here we see the LLM is not familiar with the topic.
-We make a simply query to get links, ask the LLM what two links are the most relavent, then scrape those sites.
+We make a simple query to get links, ask the LLM "what two links are the most relavent", then scrape those sites.
 We then ask the LLM to compress (summerize) that info down to X characters.

 ![alt text](https://github.com/05remla/repo_images/blob/main/teaching3.png)